 Hats off to the OneStream Account Reconciliation Development team.
-The enhancements in OFCpv660sv100 have brought the product to a state of maturity in just a few short years from its initial launch.
+Enhancements to OFCpv660sv100 have brought the product to a state of maturity in just a few short years from its initial launch.
 In this article, I’ll discuss some of my favorite enhancements.

 Account reconciliation attributes change over time.
 For example, a previously required reconciliation may no longer be needed following a chart of account restructuring.
 Risk level and approval levels may require adjustment as the behavior of the account signals a change in risk characteristics.
-Before the OFCpv660sv100 release, changes to most reconciliation attributes would apply retroactively to all periods, resulting in some unexpected outcomes.
+Before the OFCpv660sv100 release, changes to most reconciliation attributes would apply retroactively to all periods.
+As a result, sometimes users experienced unexpected outcomes.

 With this new release, this behavior has been corrected.
 Reconciliation attributes, with the exception of Preparer/Approver assignments, are now period-specific.
-The Discover process is run each period to create the Inventory for that period, using attributes from the prior period as the current period default.
+The Discover process is run each period to create the Inventory for that period.
+The process uses attributes from the prior period as the current period default.
 Changes to the current period attributes have no impact on the preceding period values.

 A word of caution, though.
 The Discover process is sequential.
 Once you have Discovered into a period, you can no longer Discover into prior periods.
-If the wrong period is chosen for initial Discovery, you must first delete all Inventory items created in order to proceed with Discovery into the correct period.
+If the wrong period is chosen for initial Discovery, you must first delete all Inventory items created.
+Only then can you proceed with Discovery into the correct period.

 Child Reconciliation Inheritance of Group Reconciliation Attributes & State

-Suppose you are a OneStream client running an older version of Account Reconciliations, and you encounter a problem when attempting to remove a child reconciliation from a group reconciliation.
+Suppose you are a OneStream client running an older version of Account Reconciliations.
+Suppose you encounter a problem when attempting to remove a child reconciliation from a group reconciliation.
 In that case, the following procedures should resolve your issue:

 - Remove all Auto Reconciliation rules from the child reconciliations.